 Types of Work-at-Home Positions

-In these part-time, and often seasonal, jobs, home-based agents are typically hired to do one of three types of jobs (customer service, reservations, or roadside assistance)—but not all three.
+In these part-time and often seasonal jobs, home-based agents are typically hired to do one of three types of jobs—customer service, reservations, or roadside assistance—but not all three.
 Most agents work from 25 to 32 hours a week.
 In Canada, the company hires agents who are fluent in English and French.

 Some of the work-at-home jobs at U-Haul begin in a contact center and then transition to work-at-home jobs, or they can be both virtual and in-office jobs.
 In its dual job program, office-based employees can moonlight from home, picking up extra hours from their home offices.

-Many jobs are seasonal in nature with the most of the volume in the summer.
-The hours scheduled are between 7 a.m. and 8 p.m., 7 days a week.
+Many jobs are seasonal in nature with most of the volume in the summer.
+The hours scheduled are between 7 a.m. and 8 p.m., seven days a week.

 Earnings From Home for U-Haul

 According to U-Haul, with base pay and the bonus structure, agents average around $14 to $15 per hour.
 However, the base pay minus bonuses is somewhere between $7.50 and $8.50 per hour.
 Agents receive a bonus if they book a rental customer.

 Applicants must be at least 16 years old and have a high school or GED diploma, or be enrolled in high school.
 They must also be legally eligible to work in the U.S. or Canada and have at least six months of customer service experience.

 What You'll Need to Do the Job

 Agents must provide their own computer equipment.
 Computers must be Windows XP or higher.
 Mac computers are not acceptable.
 You also need to supply your own headset gear.
-However, VOIP phone service is used, so a landline is not necessarily.
+However, VOIP phone service is used, so a landline is not necessary.
 That said, you will need to download the VOIP software to your computer.

 Also, a speed test of your online connection is required.
 That's because the upload and download speed of your DSL or cable internet service needs to meet certain requirements before you apply.
-That said, they do provide a link on the application page to test your Internet speed and ensure that your system is up to their standards.
+That said, they do provide a link on the application page to test your internet speed and ensure that your system is up to their standards.

 The Application Process